vinodkd/guts/src/book/01_size.md

 [GUTSE]: http://tbd/

 > ...
 Equally frustrating, also these executors of specifications are intangible.
 To start with, a software process, such as a Java Virtual Machine, is not only a consumer of Java Bytecode specifications, it is also itself an executing program specification, e.g., the file with the name `jvm.exe`.
 But if we explain the software process in terms of a specification, then this explanation only brings us back to the intangibility of the specification, so we have gained nothing in concreteness.
 Perhaps, then, we can become concrete by considering the executor of the executor.
 Typically, a java Virtual Machine is executed by a hardware processor; surely this must be a firm base on which we can base our discipline.
 Unfortunately, the relief of finding something tangible is short-lived.
-Because just like an electic capacitor is constructed as a model of the ideal capacitor, a processor is a (physical) model of an ideal processor.
-It is not important that the processor in a typical computer is implemented in silicon, for it could have been implemented using vacuum tubes, a small and nimble-fingered preson, or yet another software program.
+Because just like an electric capacitor is constructed as a model of the ideal capacitor, a processor is a (physical) model of an ideal processor.
+It is not important that the processor in a typical computer is implemented in silicon, for it could have been implemented using vacuum tubes, a small and nimble-fingered person, or yet another software program.
 So also the processor is in this sense independent of the medium in which it is constructed.
 In the words of Edsgar Dijkstra:
->> Originally I viewed it as the function of the abstract machine to privide a truthful picture of the physical reality.
+>> Originally I viewed it as the function of the abstract machine to provide a truthful picture of the physical reality.
 Later, however, I learned to consider the abstract machine as the "true" one, because that is the only one we can "think"; it is the physical machine's purpose to supply "a working model", a (hopefully) sufficiently accurate physical simulation of the true, abstract machine.

 In other words, if we started this journey down the levels of implementation to try and understand the size of a Java function call, the next immediate step is the JVM source.
 From there we could proceed onto its Java or C source, the source of the C runtime, the source of the Assembly runtime that follows, onto the CPU, its microcodes and eventually onto the very NAND gates that make up the machine that runs the code.
 But even at this level, we'd be sizing up something that doesn't exist physically but is merely modeling (as closely as possible within the 0-5V range) a concept that exists in solely somebody's head.